InfiniTimeOrg/InfiniTime/doc/MemoryAnalysis.md

 NRF_LOG_INFO("\t Free %d / %d -- max %d", mon.free_size, mon.total_size, mon.max_used);
 ```

-The most interesting metric is `mon.max_used` which specifies the maximum number of bytes that were used from this buffer since the initialization of lvgl.
+The most interesting metric is `mon.max_used` which specifies the maximum number of bytes used from this buffer since the initialization of lvgl.
 According to my measurements, initializing the theme, display/touch driver and screens cost **4752** bytes!
 Then, initializing the digital clock face costs **1541 bytes**.
 For example a simple lv_label needs **~140 bytes** of memory.